Peterculazh/order-api/README.md

 To set data in DB install npm packages and run `npm run test`.
 It will set data in DB and also run tests for "Typical use case" that was described in test task, some various tests and tests for each endpoints.

 So to start server run `npm run dev`.
 It should start server for you on port 3000.
-Port you can change in `/config/dev.env`
+Port you can change in `/config/dev.env`.
+And also you can change url to Mongo.

 ***